Drug Treatment Clinics in Cincinnati

 There are several drug treatment clinics in Cincinnati that can help you or your loved one establish sobriety.
 This page includes information about how to find drug treatment clinics in Cincinnati, tips for evaluating drug treatment clinics, types of addiction treatment options and answers to frequently-asked questions.

-- Talk with your doctor or healthcare professional about the best clinics and treatment programs for you or your loved one.
+- Talk with your doctor or healthcare professional about the best drug rehab clinics and treatment programs for you or your loved one.
 They will be able to help refer you to a clinic that closely matches your needs.

 - The Ohio Department of Mental Health and Addiction Services can help you find drug treatment clinics and programs located in or near Cincinnati.